Mr-excaliver/Demon_Hero/README.md

 **Duality**: This is incorporated by the duality of the player being a hero during the day and a demon during the night.

-**loops**: This is incorporated by the gameplay loop that moves from day to night and back again as long as the player can survive.
+**Loops**: This is incorporated by the gameplay loop that moves from day to night and back again as long as the player can survive.

 # Controls

 **MOVE** : WASD

 **SHOOT** : Left MB

 **AIM** : MOUSE

 **DASH** : SPACE BAR

 **RELOAD** : R

 ## Built with